 - Foster a culture in which staff and other adults interact with all children in a way that makes them feel valued as individuals throughout their day

-- Staff and adults adjusting their expectations of vulnerable children to correspond with their developmental capabilities and experience of traumatic stress.
+- Have staff and adults who adjust their expectations of vulnerable children to correspond with their developmental capabilities and experience of traumatic stress.

-Each site has a therapeutic intervention team that enhance the core curriculum with bespoke sessions including:
+Each site has a therapeutic intervention offer that enhances the core curriculum with bespoke sessions including: